coopermaa/awesome-rack/README.md

   Split is heavily inspired by the Abingo and Vanity rails ab testing plugins and Resque in its use of Redis
 * [Rack::Scaffold](https://github.com/mattt/rack-scaffold) - Automatically generate RESTful CRUD services
 * [almost-rack](https://github.com/rkh/almost-rack/blob/meister/almost-rackup) - Rack in three lines of code.
+* [rack-graph](https://github.com/rkh/rack-graph) - Generate a tree displaying all your Rack middleware.

 ## Miscellaneous